REPAIR-MDS – a ground breaking clinical trial for low/intermediate risk MDS

 What is the REPAIR-MDS trial?

 REPAIR-MDS is a ground-breaking clinical trial that aims to improve the symptoms and overall quality of life for patients with low/intermediate risk Myelodysplastic Syndromes.
-Patients will be put randomly into one of two treatment groups below.
-Both groups will be using drugs which are already used safely for other diseases (Repurposed drugs).
+Patients were put randomly into one of two treatment groups below.
+Both groups used drugs which are already used safely for other diseases (Repurposed drugs).

 Treatment Group 1 VBaP - Sodium Valproate (V), Bezafibrate (Ba), Medroxyprogesterone (P)